 It’s a phrase that becomes a part of you while you try to absorb the language and apprehend everyday rites.
 John Mole says: “For the first few months I went round in a linguistic fog…

 Often I only realized what someone had said minutes or even days or weeks afterwards.

-Personally, it’s no surprise to discover you are not alone trying to understand a culture through its language and vice versa.
+Personally, it’s no surprise to discover I’m not alone when trying to understand a culture through its language and vice versa.
 Only to find, sometime later, the real meaning of what’s been said to you.
-And then start laughing again at the misunderstanding.
-Yes, no matter how complex, life on a Greek island has fun as the main ingredient.
+And then start laughing again at the misunderstanding, maybe even months later!

 One of the first lessons in Greece is that everything is difficult and nothing is impossible.